Wednesday, July 10, 2013

 Henri Blocher And Carl Henry On Christ as Remedy (PhD Edit)

-Red Cardinal Oil: by Caron Smed, Lake Country BC: Thank you Caron.
+Image is Red Cardinal Oil: by Caron Smed, Lake Country, British Columbia.
+Thank you, Caron!

 Henri Blocher (1994) notes theodicy are failures in themselves and must have ideas within that square with Biblical revelation in order to be true and beneficial.[1]
 I do not agree that all theodicy are failures in themselves,[2] but can grant a Christian theodicy needs the support of Scripture,[3] which connects the reader to the salvific work of Christ.[4]
 As mentioned in Chapter One in my Doctorate, he explains that philosophical explanations have failed in dealing with the problem of evil.[5]
 Although I somewhat disagree with this comment,[6] I can acknowledge philosophical theodicy does not take the place of effective practical theology that can assist a sufferer in having a true Christian religious experience.
 Carl Henry (1983), also noted in Chapter One, reasons that theistic arguments do not in themselves vindicate God,[7] and God’s revelation is required.[8]
 In other words, through the study of Scripture and personal experience with God through revelation, the creator can be better understood,[9] even though he willingly allows evil.[10]